waylon531/Dinosauria/README.md

 at the graphics.
 Most of the work so far has been on the graphics, but I plan to implement better gameplay soon.

 ##Compiling
-In the "dinosauria" root direcotry, type:
+In the "dinosauria" root directory, type:
 ```
 cmake -"Unix Makefiles" #or whatever type of build you want to generate
 make -j2